grz55/MomentsOfLife/README.md

 Static html, css files are in Resources folder.

 TODO:
-- find a handle moments counting (calculateMapOfMomentsByUnit in LifeStatsService)
+- how to count moments in LifeStatsService class (method not clean, too long)